iiitv/cp-contests/A-BeLikeBumble/README.md

 After the end of day 2, the hives look like this:

 ![image](https://s3.amazonaws.com/hr-assets/0/1545482825-d5df314acd-day-1.jpg)

-On the third day, it **makes another hive next to the two previous ones**, in the same pattern and goes on doing so for $n$ days.
+On the third day, it **makes another hive next to the two previous ones**, in the same pattern and goes on doing so for n days.

 Seeing his hard work, the Queen Bee decided to award him with a constant times the number of cells he has used altogether to make the hives.
-Given the number of days $n$ Bumble has worked and the value of the constant $c$, help the queen calculate the reward.
+Given the number of days n Bumble has worked and the value of the constant c, help the queen calculate the reward.

 All the Best!

 ## Input Format

-- The first line contains an integer $T$, denoting the number of test cases.
+- The first line contains an integer T, denoting the number of test cases.
-- Each of the subsequent $T$ lines contain two numbers $c$ and $n$, denoting the value of the constant and the number of days Bumble has worked.
+- Each of the subsequent T lines contain two numbers c and n, denoting the value of the constant and the number of days Bumble has worked.

 ## Constraints